Texas Car Accident Laws

 Should I Report the Accident to My Car Insurance Company?

 However, every automobile insurance contract requires the policyholder to promptly report a car accident to the insurer.
-The sooner the insurer knows about the accident, the sooner it can start trying to investigate or defend a claim.
-Learn more about how a car insurance company investigates a claim.
+If you wait to report the accident to your insurer, and the delay jeopardizes the company's ability to investigate or defend a claim, they might be able to deny coverage.
+Learn more about how a car insurance company investigates a claim and contacting your car insurance company after an accident.

 Around a dozen states follow some version of a "no-fault" system when it comes to car accidents, meaning after a crash drivers turn to their own insurance coverage to make a claim for injuries and certain out-of-pocket losses, regardless of who caused the accident.
 (Get the basics on how no-fault car insurance works.)

-Speaking of car insurance, like most states Texas requires vehicle owners to maintain a certain amount of insurance coverage—or otherwise demonstrate financial responsibility in case an accident occurs.
+Like most states Texas requires vehicle owners to maintain a certain amount of insurance coverage—or otherwise demonstrate financial responsibility in case an accident occurs.
 Learn more about the Texas car insurance rules and requirements.

 What Is the Texas Statute of Limitations for Car Accident Lawsuits?